MarkCarrier/public-writings/frequency-analysis-challenge.md

 Messages encrypted this way can be cracked because every language uses some letters more frequently than others.
 For example, in most English texts, the letter "e" represents about 12% of all letter.
 This can allow an eavesdropper to deduce the letter mapping schema and decode the encrypted text.

-The typical frequency of each character can be evaluated using sample text from the target language.
+The typical frequency of each character can be estimated using sample text from the target language.
 For example, the following English sample string "with four hundred miles of trail still between him and dawson" can be used to calculate the following character frequency distribution:

 ```
 " "  10 / 61 (16.39%)